Cisco

 Acquisition in 2016

-Leaba Semiconductor Ltd., founded in 2014 and headquartered in Caesarea, Israel, specializes in designing and developing semiconductor products, particularly networking chips.
-The company operates as a fabless semiconductor firm, focusing on delivering innovative solutions to address significant infrastructure challenges.
-Operating in stealth mode, Leaba is supported by prominent investors and guided by experienced entrepreneurs and technology experts.
-The company is dedicated to assembling a highly skilled engineering team to enhance its product offerings and market impact.
-As of March 2016, Leaba Semiconductor Ltd. functions as a subsidiary of Cisco Systems, Inc.
+Leaba Semiconductor Ltd. is a fabless semiconductor company based in Caesarea, Israel, founded in 2014.
+The company specializes in designing and developing innovative semiconductor products, particularly networking chips, to address significant infrastructure challenges.
+Operating in stealth mode, Leaba is backed by prominent investors and is led by a team of experienced entrepreneurs and technology experts.
+The company aims to deliver advanced solutions through its engineering capabilities.
+As of 2016, Leaba operates as a subsidiary of Cisco Systems, Inc.

 Jasper Technologies